cucapra/dahlia/docs/logicalmemoryaccess.md

 --A
 :::

+Now, we need a way to determine which accesses are being used and consumed when we use an index type.
+One way we could accomplish this is by generating every single index that our index types can represent, and then determine every single bank they access, using the methods we've described.
+However, we'd like to simplify this process.
+We'd like to come up with some simpler type rules that enforce memory access safety.

-Noe that we've described the method of determining which banks an array access would make, we can expand on how this might be of use in the Seashell type system.
+Therefore, we can expand on how this might be of use in the Seashell type system.
 In general, the problem we're trying to solve is the following: restrict programs such that banks of memories can only be accessed once, to reflect the fact that in actual hardware, these memories have limited access ports.
 One way we might be able to do this is by tracking a set of banks that are available for use in accessing an array.
 When an access with a particular bank occurs, we mark the bank unreachable after that point.
 So, for any array $\text{a}$ in our typing context, associate it with some set $B$ of unconsumed banks, and when we access some bank $b \in B$, the set of banks associated with $B$ becomes $B \setminus b$.

 ### Type Rules for One-Dimensional Access

+One dimensional arrays are a special case of array accesses, but has significance due to actual hardware being one dimensional and multi-dimensional arrays can be expanded to one dimension by the programmer.

 $$\tag{5}
 B = \left\{